geru-br/grafana-celery-client/README.md

 ]
 ```

-Environment is a mandatory parameter and treated internaly as a tag
+Environment is a mandatory parameter and treated internally as a tag

 ### Usage example
 The settings file should contain the appropriate configuration.
 An example with the default settings is shown below.